LongBu/AWS-MLS-C01-Study-Guide/README.md

   * Allows you to train the same model over several related time series
   * Can train over several related times series at once, not limited to single time series.
 Good if these multiple times series are interdependent, it can learn those relationships to create a better model to generalize to a given singular time series.
   * Finds frequencies and seasonality
+  * AR in Deep AR stands for AutoRegressive recurrent network
+  * Not a fit if attributes are static, non time series based

 Training input:
   * JSON lines format